 - Dancing House: 3 minutes

 If you have the time, be sure to take the half-day trip to Terezín concentration camp from Prague.
-(Also known as Theresienstadt.)
+(Known in German as Theresienstadt.)
 It’s quick, inexpensive, and incredibly worthwhile.
-Click that link for my complete guide.

 What to see at the Operation Anthropoid memorial in Prague